viv-dev/cpp-practice/README.md

 ## Conan

 Conan is being used to manage any 3rd party libraries.

-## Building

-To build this project you need both conan and cmake (v3.13 or greater).

-Run:

-`conan install .`
+To ensure these are available please run `conan install .` before attempting to build.

-## TODO

-- Quick refresher on pointers
-- RValues and Lvalues
-- The Rule of 3 and the Rule of 5
-- Lambda's and capture clauses
-- Look into std::ref & the new pointer types
-- Overloaded operators